nathanstuart01/coding_assessment/Deployment_Instructions.md

 Headers Requrired:
 `Content-Type: application/json`

-Request Data Required: The following data is requrired to make a successful request:
+Request Data Required: The following data is required to make a successful request:
 `{"genre":"genre_you_want_to_get_count_for"}`

 Request Data Returned: The following data is returned in JSON format: